calculemuscode/oli-hammock/README.md

 });
 ```

+The `render` function changes the contents defined in the `layout` asset, it is the only function that does
-The `render` function has to be careful what changes it makes to the layout: this funciton must always produce
+so, and it has to be careful what changes it makes to the layout.
+This funciton must _always_ produce the same
-the same display given the same information, regardless of what `render` calls have happened earlier.
+display given the same information, regardless of what sequence of `render` calls have happened earlier.

-The `read` function captures all student response data into some serializable object; the hammock doesn't care
+The `read` function captures all student response data into an array of serializable objects (one per question
-what type of data this is.
+part).
+The hammock doesn't care what type of data this is, as long as `JSON.parse(JSON.stringify(data))` is
+structurally the same as `data`.

 The `parse` function is optional; if it is omitted, then the `read` function needs to produce an array of
 _strings_, which will themselves be used as the keys for grading.

-You'll need to create a node project with three or four files.
-The `questions.json` file and `layout.html`
-files are optional, but if they (or any other assets) exist, then they should be placed in the `assets` folder
-along the same path listed in the project's XML configuration file.
-(Suggestion: make the contents of the
-`assets` folder a symlink into the actual OLI project.)
+If there's one `parse` function, it's used
+for all question parts.
+If there's an array of `parse` functions, then one is used for each question.
+(See the
+[intmax](https://github.com/calculemuscode/oli-hammock-examples/tree/master/intmax) example project for an
+example.)

 questions.json
 --------------